WadeShuler/My-Sendy-Api/README.md

 # My-Sendy-Api
-PHP Wrapper for dealing with your Sendy API.
+PHP Wrapper for the Sendy API.